GDRNPP: A Geometry-guided and Fully Learning-based Object Pose Estimator: Experiments

 \section{Experiments}

-In this section we first introduce our experimental setup, and then present the evaluation results for several commonly employed benchmark datasets.
-Thereby, we first present experiments on a synthetic toy dataset, which clearly demonstrates the benefit of our Patch-P$n$P compared to the classic optimization-driven P$n$P. Additionally, we demonstrate the effectiveness of our individual components by performing an ablative study on LM~\cite{Hinterstoisser2012}.
-Finally, we compare GDR-Net with state-of-the-art methods on two challenging datasets, \ie LM-O ~\cite{Brachmann2014Learning6O} and YCB-V~\cite{xiang2017posecnn}.
+In this section, we first introduce our experimental setup and then present the evaluation results for several commonly employed benchmark datasets.
+Thereby, we first present experiments on a synthetic toy dataset, which clearly demonstrates the benefit of our Patch-P$n$P compared to the classic optimization-driven P$n$P. Additionally, we demonstrate the effectiveness of our individual components by performing ablative studies on LM~\cite{Hinterstoisser2012} and LM-O~\cite{Brachmann2014Learning6O}.
+Finally, we compare our method with state-of-the-art methods on the BOP benchmark~\cite{sundermeyer2023bop}, which contains seven core datasets including LM-O~\cite{Brachmann2014Learning6O}, YCB-V~\cite{xiang2017posecnn}, T-LESS~\cite{hodan2017t}, TUD-L~\cite{hodan2018bop}, IC-BIN~\cite{doumanoglou2016recovering}, ITODD~\cite{drost2017introducing} and HB~\cite{kaskman2019homebreweddb}.